TempAccountNull/TempAccountNull/README.md

 - Authorized vulnerability research
 - Defensive security analysis
 - Education and interoperability
-- Research on software and systems I own or am permitted to test
+- Research on software and systems I own or am explicitly permitted to test
-- Coordinated and responsible vulnerability disclosure
+- Responsible and coordinated vulnerability disclosure

-They are not intended to facilitate unauthorized access, harm users, disrupt services, or provide unpatched vulnerabilities to malicious actors.
+My work is not intended to facilitate unauthorized access, harm users, disrupt services, or expose unpatched vulnerabilities for malicious use.

 I have submitted findings through vendor security teams, coordinated disclosure programs, and platforms such as Mozilla Bugzilla, HackerOne, Bugcrowd, ZDI, and direct PSIRT channels.

-Some findings remain private while vendors investigate, prepare patches, or complete their disclosure and CVE processes.
+Some findings remain private while vendors investigate, prepare patches, coordinate public disclosure, or complete the CVE assignment process.

 ## Research Principles

 - Protect users first
-- Test only what I own or am authorized to analyze
+- Test only software and systems I own or am authorized to analyze
 - Verify findings before reporting them
 - Avoid publishing sensitive details before remediation
 - Give vendors clear, reproducible technical evidence
+- Distinguish real vulnerabilities from false positives and non-security failures
 - Credit the researchers and projects whose work contributes to mine
 - Build reusable tools instead of repeatedly solving the same problem by hand
 - Keep learning, because every target teaches me something new
+- Focus on improving security rather than chasing bounty amounts

 ## Looking Ahead

+Security research is something I genuinely enjoy, and I am always looking for new areas to learn.

-I want to continue expanding my research into larger browser codebases, Windows internals, driver security, automated vulnerability discovery, and more advanced fuzzing and emulation.
+As my work continues to grow, I want to expand further into browser internals, Windows kernel security, driver analysis, automated vulnerability discovery, advanced fuzzing, emulation, and large-scale source-code auditing.

+I also want to continue improving the toolsets I have built so they can identify risky behavior earlier, reduce repetitive work, make findings easier to validate, and help produce clearer disclosures for vendors.

-I am also interested in eventually working alongside a larger security team or building a security research firm of my own.
-The long-term goal is to create tools and research workflows that help identify serious vulnerabilities earlier, make disclosure easier, and reduce the amount of vulnerable software available for attackers to abuse.
+Long term, I hope to collaborate with a larger security research team or establish a security research firm of my own.
+I want that work to focus on helping vendors identify, understand, and remediate vulnerabilities before they can be abused.

+No matter where that path leads, my goal remains the same: learn how things work, build better tools, responsibly report what I find, and help make software safer for everyone.

 ## Achievements